Bonapartism: Marxism

-In Marxist theory, the term 'Bonapartism' was coined to describe the political trajectory of Louis Bonaparte.
+In Marxist theory, the term "Bonapartism" was coined to describe the political trajectory of Napoleon III, the nephew of Napoleon I, who was known as Louis (Napoleon) Bonaparte before his coronation as Emperor.
 Karl Marx was a student of Jacobinism and the French Revolution, as well as a contemporary critic of the Second Republic and Second Empire.
 He used the term to refer to a situation in which counter-revolutionary military officers seize power from revolutionaries, and use selective reformism to co-opt the radicalism of the masses.
 In the process, Marx argued, Bonapartists preserve and mask the power of a narrower ruling class.
 He believed that both Napoleon I and Napoleon III had corrupted revolutions in France in this way.
 Marx offered this definition of and analysis of Bonapartism in The Eighteenth Brumaire of Louis Bonaparte, written in 1852.
 In this document, he drew attention to what he calls the phenomenon's repetitive history with one of his most quoted lines, typically condensed aphoristically as: "History repeats itself, first as tragedy, second as farce."